1963 Formula One season: Rounds 1 to 3

 The Monaco Grand Prix received the honorary title of European Grand Prix and, more importantly, functioned as the 1963 season opener.
 With little driver changes in the front-running teams and constructors withholding to introduce new designs to the narrow streets of Monte Carlo, the battle between the championship protagonists was expected to restart.
 Only five drivers were guaranteed a starting place: the previous World Champions or winners of the Monaco Grand Prix.
 The rest had to fight in qualifying over the remaining eleven spaces.
 1962's runner-up Jim Clark managed this with ease in his Lotus-Climax.
 He posted the fastest practice time and started the race on pole position.
-Reigning champion Graham Hill started second in his BRM, while John Surtees (Ferrari) and Richie Ginther (BRM).
+Reigning champion Graham Hill started second in his BRM, with John Surtees (Ferrari) and Richie Ginther (BRM) in third and fourth.
 Hill and Ginther took the lead at the start, but the first nine cars kept going nose-to-tail.
-Clark managed to get past Hill on lap 7, but then went wide at the Station hairpin and going down to third once again.
-He tried again and the lead changes hands multiple times, before Clark went ahead definitively and increased his lead to 17 seconds at three-quarters race-distance.
+Clark managed to get past Hill on lap 7, but then went wide at the Station hairpin and went down to third once again.
+He tried again and the lead changed hands multiple times, before Clark went ahead definitively and increased his lead to 17 seconds at three-quarters race-distance.
 Then suddenly, his gearbox jammed and his wheels locked.
 Hill was gifted the win, ahead of teammate Ginther and Bruce McLaren in the Cooper.

 The Belgian Grand Prix was run at Spa-Francorchamps, one of the fastest circuits of the year, with the 1.5 litre cars running full throttle for some three minutes per lap.
 Clark was still suffering from gearbox issues, so Hill took pole position, ahead of Dan Gurney (Brabham) and local hero Willy Mairesse (Ferrari).
 Clark started eighth, but somehow, managed to take the lead before the first corner was reached.
 Hill followed him and the pair had a 15-second lead after the first lap.
 The race was run in very wet conditions and Clark had the upper-hand, stretching out a lead of his own to almost 30 seconds at half-distance.
 Then when Hill's gearbox broke, his win looked sealed, expect the heaviest storm of the day flooded the track.
 Five drivers crashed and it was discussed to stop the race, but Clark cautiously completed the laps, ahead of McLaren and Gurney.